We need policies to balance corporate progress with people’s rights

 Reforming zoning unlocks new design possibilities that reflect how people actually want to live.

 Tiny homes (generally under 400 sq. ft.) maximize functionality with lofts, deck space, and multi-use layouts.
-They differ from RVs because they are built for permanent, high-quality residential living.
+There have been remarkable improvements in prefabricated home building that’s fueling the growing tiny home movement.

 Why People Want Them